The First Wives Club: On stage

-The principal cast in the San Diego production originally included Karen Ziemba as Annie, Adriane Lenox as Elise, Barbara Walsh as Brenda, John Dossett as Aaron, Kevyn Morrow as Bill, Brad Oscar as Morty, Sara Chase as Trophy Wife, and Sam Harris as Duane.
-Lisa Stevens choreographed, with scenic design by Peter J. Davison and costumes by Paul Tazewell.
-On June 16, 2009, Lenox dropped out of the production due to health concerns and was replaced by Sheryl Lee Ralph.
-The production's tryout received mixed to negative reviews, but the production sold approximately 29,000 tickets in its five-week run.
+A musical stage version of The First Wives Club opened at The Old Globe Theatre in San Diego, California in 2009, prior to a projected Broadway engagement.
+Directed by Francesca Zambello and based on a book by Rupert Holmes, the principal cast originally included Karen Ziemba as Annie, Adriane Lenox as Elise, Barbara Walsh as Brenda, John Dossett as Aaron, Kevyn Morrow as Bill, Brad Oscar as Morty, Sara Chase as Trophy Wife, and Sam Harris as Duane.
+The production's tryout received mixed to negative reviews, but sold approximately 29,000 tickets in its five-week run.
 The ticket demand was so strong early on that the show's run was extended an extra week prior to its opening night.